 Hi, bookish friends!
-As I mentioned in my recent Friday Favorites post, I’ve been reading more mysteries, suspense, and thrillers.
+As I may have mentioned, I’ve been reading more mysteries, suspense, and thrillers.
 I love a good “who-dun-it” story, and I enjoy the insights it brings us into the characters.
 So today I wanted to share a new Book Notes on my latest read!

 I recently finished The Winter Sister by Megan Collins.
 This debut novel centers on the sudden death of a teen girl, and the fallout that lingers for her family and loved ones years later.
 Here’s a description:

 Sixteen years ago, Sylvie’s sister Persephone never came home.
 Out too late with the boyfriend she was forbidden to see, Persephone was missing for three days before her body was found—and years later, her murder remains unsolved.

 In the present day, Sylvie returns home to care for her estranged mother, Annie, as she undergoes treatment for cancer.
 Prone to unexplained “Dark Days” even before Persephone’s death, Annie’s once-close bond with Sylvie dissolved in the weeks after their loss, making for an uncomfortable reunion all these years later.
 Worse, Persephone’s former boyfriend, Ben, is now a nurse at the cancer center where Annie is being treated.
 Sylvie’s always believed Ben was responsible for the murder—but she carries her own guilt about that night, guilt that traps her in the past while the world goes on around her.

 As she navigates the complicated relationship with her mother, Sylvie begins to uncover the secrets that fill their house—and what really happened the night Persephone died.
 As it turns out, the truth will set you free, once you can bear to look at it.